 Your STD test results are available in 2-3 days.

 Having the Conversation About STD Testing Before The Sexual Encounter.

-Communication is everything: Before you get physically intimate with a partner, talk about sexual health and STI testing.
+Communication is everything: Before getting intimate with a partner, discuss sexual health and STI testing.
 And be aware – in some places, it’s a crime to pass on an STI knowingly.
 Need help starting the conversation?
 Here are some tips.

-If you have a negative experience, please know that it is not your fault and help is available.
-Report any incidents to [email protected] and consider reaching out to one of the resources.
+If you have a negative experience, please know that it is not your fault, and help is available.
+Report any incidents to [email protected] and consider contacting one of the resources.